 We use, generate, and discharge materials which may be classified as toxic, volatile, or otherwise hazardous chemicals and wastes which have resulted from our research and development activities.
 We are subject to a variety of U.S. federal, state, and local laws and regulations related to the purchase, storage, use, and disposal of hazardous materials.
 We believe that we have all environmental permits necessary to conduct our business and expect to obtain all necessary environmental permits for future activities.
-We believe that we have properly handled our hazardous materials and wastes and have appropriately remediated any contamination at any of our premises.
 We are currently not subject to any litigation pertaining to environment regulations and cost of compliance with applicable regulations is expected to be commensurate with our historical spend and other companies in the industry.

 In addition to our existing environmental compliance initiatives, we have engaged additional resources to provide comprehensive oversight and reporting of the ESG components across our processes and business units.
 We published our fiscal 2021 Environmental, Social, and Governance Report ("2021 ESG Report") in June 2022, as a continuation of our commitment to sustainability.
 This report describes the Company's sustainability and innovation strategies and addresses other environmental and social governance matters such as waste minimization and recycling, minimization of impact on natural resources, and progress we have made in our pledge under our 25X25 DE&I initiative.
-The 2021 ESG Report can be found on our website at https://us.sunpower.com/whysunpower/sustainability.
+The 2021 ESG Report can be found on our website at https://us.sunpower.com/why-sunpower/sustainability.
 This website reference is provided for convenience only and the content on the referenced website is not incorporated by reference into this Annual Report on Form 10-K. We plan to publish our 2022 ESG Report in the beginning of the second quarter of fiscal 2023.